Our Story

 Pioneer tea cultivator in southern Sri Lanka, introducing tea cultivation to a region renowned for producing a strong, malty brew.

-Financially empowering hundreds of small-scale growers.
+Financially empowering hundreds of small-scale growers, long before ethical sourcing became an industry priority.

 Chatu Lokuge establishes Baronchi Tea as a wholesale supplier, initially in Australia and New Zealand, expanding to UK, USA, Canada, South Korea, Germany and China.